 - Predecessor: Be Melodramatic

 In addition to Flower Crew: Joseon Marriage Agency, JTBC will soon broadcast a new historical drama for its weekend timeslot.
-From the poster alone, it’s clear that My Country is a real sageuk, NOT a fusion saeguk like Flower Crew, with a story taking place between the end of the Goryeo Dynasty and the beginning of the Joseon Dynasty.
+From the poster alone, it’s clear that My Country: The New Age is a real sageuk, NOT a fusion saeguk like Flower Crew, with a story taking place between the end of the Goryeo Dynasty and the beginning of the Joseon Dynasty.
 Political conflicts and people’s desire for power take center stage in this entire series headlined by Yang Se-jong (Thirty But Seventeen) and Woo Do-hwan (Great Seducer).
 Yang Se-jong plays the son of a famous general who calls him an incompetent person while Woo Do-hwan takes on the role of an aspiring military officer who is highly capable but often looked down upon due to his status as the illegitimate son of a high-ranking government official.
 Meanwhile, Seolhyun (Orange Marmalade) is also starring as a smart and progressive woman who fights for her principles.
 The series comes from the PD of The Package and writer of The Master Of Revenge.

 October 7: VIP (Mondays & Tuesdays on SBS)